Hong Kong protesters defy national security law, return to streets to oppose election delay

-Police arrested hundreds Sunday, using tactics now deployed against anyone suspected of sympathizing with Hong Kong’s pro-democracy movement: Conducting widespread stops and searches, surrounding and arresting protesters and tackling even minors with force.
+Police arrested hundreds Sunday, using tactics now deployed against anyone suspected of sympathizing with Hong Kong’s pro-democracy movement: conducting widespread stops and searches, surrounding and arresting protesters and tackling even minors with force.
 By Sunday evening, at least 289 people were arrested, including one under the new national security law.

 Calls began circulating online in late August for people to march against the decision to postpone the legislative elections and the new national security law passed by fiat in Beijing in late June.
 The law has effectively outlawed many of the movement’s tactics and threatens those accused of broadly worded crimes such as secession, foreign collusion, subversion of state power and terrorism with life in prison.
-It has been used to target activists including Jimmy Lai, the millionaire media tycoon.
+It has been used to target activists, including Jimmy Lai, the millionaire media tycoon.

 Thousands of police officers were deployed to Kowloon to prevent the planned protest from taking place.
 Roads and tunnels into the neighborhood were blocked by traffic police, who searched incoming cars and the bags of passengers aboard buses.
 Hundreds of riot police thronged the march’s route and stopped and searched suspected protesters.

 Protesters emerged from side streets to walk north to the bustling shopping and entertainment district Mong Kok.
-They occasionally broke into chants such as “Liberate Hong Kong, revolution of our time”— now considered seditious and secessionist under the new law.
+They occasionally broke into chants such as “liberate Hong Kong, revolution of our time”— now considered seditious and secessionist under the new law.

 Police targeted protesters with pepper balls and pepper spray.
 They cordoned off long stretches of the street to stop and search suspected protesters.
 Chaos broke out when undercover police officers, walking among the protesters, tackled several to the ground and dragged them away.
 Protesters hurled plastic water bottles at them.